RichQUACK.com Price Reaches $0.0000 on Exchanges (QUACK)

-RichQUACK.com (QUACK) traded 0.5% higher against the dollar during the one day period ending at 17:00 PM E.T. on September 12th.
-RichQUACK.com has a market capitalization of $27.95 million and $486,403.06 worth of RichQUACK.com was traded on exchanges in the last day.
-One RichQUACK.com token can currently be purchased for about $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.
-During the last seven days, RichQUACK.com has traded 1% lower against the dollar.
+RichQUACK.com (QUACK) traded down 1.6% against the US dollar during the one day period ending at 20:00 PM E.T. on September 15th.
+One RichQUACK.com token can currently be bought for $0.0000 or 0.00000000 BTC on major exchanges.
+RichQUACK.com has a total market cap of $28.20 million and $356,680.40 worth of RichQUACK.com was traded on exchanges in the last day.
+During the last seven days, RichQUACK.com has traded 5.6% higher against the US dollar.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.